HalloranR/BSG/README.md

 This is a forked repository for the second semester of research.
-None of this code is mine I have only used what is provided to for my second semester of research.
+None of this code is mine and for more information look to the research repository.
 # Bayesian Skip-gram(BSG)

 This repository contains Theano code for the Bayesian Skip-gram model, COLING 2018.